R35007/Mock-Server/README.md

   "/routeName3": {
     "name": "foo",
     "age": "bar",
-    "description": "Note: If `fetch` or `mock` is not available then it sends this whole object as a response."
+    "description": "Note: Since _config attribute is not set to true this whole object will be sent as a response" }
-  }
 }
 ```